saxonbeta/qnotero/readme-src.md

 - <https://github.com/ealbiter/qnotero/releases>

-### Linux
+### Ubuntu Linux and its derivatives
-- Linux users can install Qnotero through the source code:
+Ubuntu Linux users can install Qnotero through the source code:

 1. Download the latest version of the source code from <https://github.com/ealbiter/qnotero/releases>, and uncompress it.

 2. Open a terminal and go to the folder where qnotero source code was uncompressed.

-  3. Run the following command:
+3. Run the following commands:

 ```
+      sudo apt-get install python3-pyqt5 python3-distutils
-      sudo python setup.py install
+      sudo python3 setup.py install
 ```

-- In Arch Linux and its derivatives, users can install Qnotero from AUR using yay, or other AUR helper:
+In Arch Linux and its derivatives, users can install Qnotero from AUR using yay, or other AUR helper:
 ```
       yay -S qnotero
 ```